saamo/gmatch/README.md

 [![NPM version][npm-image]][npm-url]
 [![build status][travis-image]][travis-url]

-There is a _catch_ in JavaScript language.
-When you want to match regular expression _globally_ and return only certain groups at the same time, well, it's not that simple.
+When you want to match regular expression globally and return only certain capturing groups _at the same time_, well, you're gonna have a [hard time](http://stackoverflow.com/a/844049).

-It is possible but you have to put a little effort into it as you can see [here](http://stackoverflow.com/a/844049).
-This module will help you avoid writing this extra code.
+This module will help you to avoid writing extra code to handle this unpleasant thing.

 ## Install